 Moxibustion: Heat therapy used to invigorate, warm, supplement or disperse.

 Cupping Therapy: Has been around for centuries and is commonly used in sports medicine to directly remove stagnation of qi, blood, or fluids from an injured area.
 How does it do that?
 The principals are very simple.
 Cupping is a therapy in which a vacuum is created in a glass or silicone cup, this allows to draw the skin and muscle tissue up inside the cup.
 The cups can be moved around along muscles or kept in place, depending on the needs of the patient.
 The function of cupping is to release tension in muscle groups, aid during acute injury, detoxify the body, and bring circulation to the area being treated.

 Gua Sha: Scraping strokes are applied repeatedly to a selected area of the body.
 Gua sha is commonly used for musculoskeletal conditions, common colds/flu, in addition can be used for detoxification.
 This ancient Chinese medicine modality and its usage in many therapeutic benefits is almost identical to Graston, a modern technique used primary by chiropractors and PT.

 Acupressure: This modality is based on acupuncture points and meridians, the stimulation to the body comes from the practitioner applying pressure.
-This treatment is commonly used on children and sensitive patients, providing full mind and body relaxation.
+This treatment is commonly used on children and sensitive patients, providing mind and body relaxation.
 Acupressure is part of a greater category of Chinese medical massage.

 Tui Na: Is an ancient form of manipulative therapy used in TCM (Traditional Chinese Medicine) often together with acupuncture treatments.
-Although similar to massage, it is most commonly done fully clothed, with the main focus on helping qi and blood circulation, releasing tight muscles, detoxify the system.
+Although similar to massage, it is most commonly done fully clothed, with the main focus on helping reestablish proper circulation, releasing tight muscles, detoxify the system.
 It is aimed at treating both acute and chronic musculoskeletal and internal medicine conditions.
 Tui na is based on Taoist and martial art principals with the main goal to regulating the physical state of the body.